jonathonjb/jonathonjb/README.md

 and more!

-📫 If you want to about a project I've been working on or if yout want me to help out on a project, you can reach me at jonathonjb2015@gmail.com
+📫 If you want me to talk about a project I've been working on or if yout want me to help out on a project, you can reach me at jonathonjb2015@gmail.com